Trailrunning

 Conclusion: Whether as a day trip, during a holiday or as part of a competition - trail running can be wonderfully combined with travelling.
 At the same time, it remains a sport that does not require long journeys.
 The nearest trail is often just a few steps away, ready for spontaneous runs in the great outdoors.

 The appeal of trail running lies in its versatility and simplicity.
 It opens up endless possibilities, from new peaks to remote trails.
-The combination of physical challenge, tranquillity, freedom and closeness to nature is what makes this sport so special.
-Whether near or far - trail running creates moments that excite and inspire.
+The combination of physical challenge, tranquillity, freedom and proximity to nature is what makes this sport so special.
+Whether near or far - trail running creates moments that will excite and inspire you.

 Newsletter